AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/create/create-email-experience.md

 >[!NOTE]
 >
 >If your email template has multiple sections, select [!DNL Products] and content (visual assets) for each email section in _Multi-section emails_.
 Multi-section emails support one visual asset per section.
+You can only add visual assets to multi-section emails from [!DNL Content]—you cannot drag and drop or upload assets from your local source.

 When you are finished adding parameters, you can collapse the prompt area by clicking the _Parameters_ icon again.